 Have you ever thought about traveling Spain by train?
 In case you have not, I definitely recommend that you look into it.
 Especially, if you are planning a road trip or want to see multiple cities.
 Traveling by Spain is not only time-efficient, but also quite affordable.
 Here, I have to mention that a couple of months ago we finally have the affordable Ouigo trains that connect a couple of cities in Spain (I wrote a blog post about it here).
 You should definitely check it out.
 They sell tickets for Madrid-Barcelona and the starting price is 9 Euros!

 The fork ( El tenedor) is THE app for making dinner reservations.
 It is really great and I am using it all the time.
 It does not only make the whole process of making a reservation easier, some restaurants even offer discounts (up to 50%!!) when you make a reservation over El tenedor.
 Another reason why I think the app is great is that it lets you filter through the restaurants.
 Which is a great way to find new restaurants when you do not know the area that well.

 If you feel like learning Spanish before your trip, you can do it with these apps.
 I always feel like its great to at least know some basics before coming here.
 Be prepared that there will be many people who do not speak English.
 Also, Spanish is such a beautiful language, isn’t it?
 Anyway, I do recommend those apps to learn some basics.
 Who knows, maybe you will love it so much you will become fluent in it 🙂

 This might seem like a random one, but somehow every time someone visits me they ask me where to get a beauty appointment.
 So I decided to include Treatwell here.
-Treatwell is an app for making all kinds of beauty appointment, from manicure to getting your hair done.
-It is also great if you are looking for last minute appointments.
-Some salons give discount to their last minute slots.
-It is definitely worth checking out, if you are feeling like spoiling yourself during your trip.
+Treatwell is an app for making all kinds of beauty appointments, from manicures to getting your hair done.
+It is also great if you are looking for last-minute appointments.
+Some salons give discounts on their last-minute slots.
+It is definitely worth checking out if you are feeling like spoiling yourself during your trip.